-Helen Maher is the Programme Director and a lecturer on the B.A. in Social, Political & Community Studies at Carlow College.
+Helen Maher was appointed Vice President of Carlow College on August 29th 2019.
+In her role as VP Helen will be assisting the President in the day to day governance of the College and advancing the College’s Strategic Plan.
+She is also the Programme Director and a lecturer on the B.A.
+(Honours) in Social, Political & Community Studies at Carlow College.
 She has extensive experience working in a variety of non-governmental, community development and community education settings in Ireland and internationally.
 She lectures in citizenship, equality, development, conflict resolution, globalisation and social movements alongside a range of community studies modules.
 She is currently leading a three-year E.U.
 Strategic Partnership on Gender, Citizenship and Migration under the Erasmus+ programme.
 She is also completing her Ph.D. at DCU on ‘The gendered nature of citizenship in the transition to democracy in South Africa, 1990 – 1999’.

 Helen’s research and teaching interests include gender, conflict and post-conflict reconstruction; the gendered nature of citizenship and democracy; social movement activism and participatory peace-building processes.

 Maher, H. & Basanth, Y. (2006) Good Practice in Community Peacebuilding, Combat Poverty Agency, Area Development Management, E.U.
 Programme for Peace and Reconciliation.